monix/monix.io/_tut/docs/3x/reactive/observable.md

 [at the source code](https://github.com/monix/monix/blob/master/monix-reactive/shared/src/main/scala/monix/reactive/Observable.scala) directly or ask on gitter channel.

+## Observable and Functional Programming

+`Observable` internals aren't done in FP style which is a trade off resulting in greater performance.
+Fortunately, exposed API allows to use `Observable` as a purely functional stream but have in mind that not all functions are referentially transparent.
+Fortunately, there are either other variants or techniques that you can always use to keep purity if that is what you desire.

+For instance, `doOnNext` isn't pure because it only makes sense to do side-effect there but there is `doOnNextEval` variant which is pure.
+Sharing streams using Hot Observable is not referentially transparent but you could cover its use cases leveraging purely functional concurrency primitives from `Cats-Effect` such as `Ref` or `MVar`.

 ## Execution

 When you create `Observable` nothing actually happens until you call `subscribe`.